 This rule is about as subtle as a sledgehammer, of course.
 Many of you started visiting The Simple Dollar because you came to this realization on your own – high interest debt is a terrible idea, and even low interest debts are a terrible idea.
 Let’s count the ways.

 The higher the interest rate, the more money you lose with nothing in return.
 Leave a $1,000 debt on a credit card with an 5.5% APR for a year and you lose $55 – not good.
 But if you bump that amount up to a level that’s typical for credit cards – say, 19.9% – and you’re up to $199 a year.
 Gone.
 Poof.
 Vanished.

 The higher the debt level, the more money you lose with nothing in return.
 So, you have $1,000 debt on a credit card with a 19.9% APR and you lose $199 a year.
 Bump that up to $5,000 and you’re losing $998 a year.
 Gone.
 Nothing in return.

-You’re open to late payment fees, over-limit fees, annual fees, ATM fees, cash advance fees, and countless other drains on your money.
+You’re open to late payment fees, over-limit fees, annual fees, ATM fees, cash advance fees — hidden fees that drain your money.
 If there’s a way to ding you, credit card companies will figure out how to do it.
 A fee here, a fee there, and you’re suddenly watching even more money evaporate for nothing in return.